ivonunes/plumekit/docs/bindings.md

 }
 ```

-`Database.current`, `KV.current`, `Cache.current`, `Storage.current`, `Queue.current`,
-`Secrets.current`, `HTTP.current`, `Mailer.current`: each returns the request's binding
-(and traps with a clear message if the capability isn't enabled or you're outside a
+The accessors are `Database.current`, `KV.current`, `Cache.current`, `Storage.current`, `Queue.current`, `Secrets.current`, `HTTP.current` and `Mailer.current`.
+Each returns the request's binding, and traps with a clear message if the capability isn't enabled or you're outside a request.

-request).
+### Typed access with `request.bindings`

-There's also a generated, typed view, `request.bindings`, with **non-optional**
-accessors for exactly the capabilities declared in `plumekit.toml`, so using one you
-didn't declare is a *compile* error rather than a runtime trap:
+There is also a generated, typed view. `request.bindings` has **non-optional** accessors for exactly the capabilities declared in `plumekit.toml`, so using one you didn't declare is a *compile* error rather than a runtime trap:

 ```swift
 app.get("/posts") { request in